tejashree1modak/CNV_analysis_pipeline/README.md

 This step filters duplications identified by delly using the following criteria:

+1. Duplications that pass the quality filter as applied in DELLY are kept.
-1. Duplications that are present in >90% of samples hence likely fixed in the population.
+2. Duplications that are present in >90% of samples hence likely fixed in the population are filtered out.
-2. Duplications that overlap >10% with a repeat region identified in the reference genome.
+3. Duplications that overlap >10% with a repeat region identified in the reference genome are filtered out.

 Script: filter_dups.R